-- Program Director: Assistant Professor Schneider - Clinical Coordinator: Assistant Professor Schneider
+Program Director: Assistant Professor Schneider Clinical Coordinator: Assistant Professor Walker

 Length of the Program The radiation therapy program is a four-year baccalaureate degree program and has two tracks: one for the nonradiographer and one for the radiographer.
-For the nonradiographer, the program is composed of 51 credit hours of prerequisite and generaleducation requirements and a 22-month professional core in the junior and senior years.
+For the nonradiographer, the program is composed of 49 credit hours of prerequisites and general-education requirements and a 22-month professional core in the junior and senior years.
 For the radiographer, the program includes general-education requirements and a 20-month professional core.